elime920/ParcialYProyecto/Parcial3/poisson2D/README.md

 2. *poisson2D.cpp*: class *poisson2D* member-functions definitions

-3. *eqSetUpExample1.h*, *eqSetUpExample2.h*: header files setting up the details for particular examples given in Burden.

-4. *eqSolve.cpp*: main implementation.
-Depending on which problem is to be solved, include one of the two header files mentioned above.
+3. *eqSolve.cpp*: main implementation.
+Depending on which problem is to be solved, include one of the problem headers.

 # Compilation: